 Getting the Most Flash for Your Old Fash

 Still, don’t expect to auction off your spaghetti sauce-stained Old Navy sweatpants at a profit.
 There are general rules about what sells well (or is even accepted) at secondhand brokers (see below).
 And even if all of your former fashions are consigned and sold, you’re still looking at a small percentage of return on your initial investment.
 Much like a new car, that new Rag & Bone jacket starts to depreciate the moment you carry it out of the store.
 Here are some tips on getting the most money and the easiest experience from consigning clothing.

 You probably look for your favorite labels when you shop online or in person, and so do consignment stores.
-Recognizable designers or store brands simply sell more often or quicker, whether that’s a Dior ball gown or a J. Crew button-down.
+Recognizable designers or store brands simply sell more often or quicker, whether that’s a Dior ballgown or a Madewell button-down.
 Many retailers list their favored brands on their websites.
 That doesn’t mean a shop, at least a brick-and-mortar one, won’t take a fabulous piece by a little-known maker; there’s always room for an out-of-this-world sequined cocktail dress or feathered handbag.

 Keep it clean and current.